GMKAKISTOS/SAP_ABAP_Adopeform_Project/README.md

 PDF Output

-The ABAP program provides the data, the Form Interface passes the data to the Adobe Form, and the Adobe Form is used to create the final PDF document.
+The ABAP program provides the data, the Form Interface passes the data to the Adobe Form and the Adobe Form is used to create the final PDF document.

 What I Learned

-While working on this project, I practiced:
+While working on this project i practiced:

 Creating an Adobe Form
 Creating a Form Interface